HomeofNever/Advanced-Design-Using-Java/ConwayGameOfLife/manuals/tests.md

 - invalid2.txt -> Seed file with < 2 columns
 - invalid3.txt -> Seed file with undefined char
 - invalid4.txt -> Seed file with inconsistent rows
-- invalid5.txt -> empty seed file
+- invalid5.txt -> Empty seed file

 Commands to run these examples have also listed in the manual.
 It is believed that these cases cover most of the common mistakes that users would make.